sodrooome/maritest/docs/guides.rst

     # when enable event_hooks, the output will be like this
     requests.exceptions.HTTPError: 404 Client Error: NOT FOUND for url: http://404-not-found

+    # when disable event_hooks, the output by default using exceptions
+    line 61, in assert_is_2xx_status
+        raise AssertionError(message)
+    AssertionError: The status not 2xx

 Suppressing warning message
 ---------------------------